jinghuazhao/PW-pipeline/README.md

 The full functionality of the pipeline requires availability of individual software for pathway analysis, which should fulfil their requirements, e.g., [Matlab](https://www.mathworks.com/products/matlab.html) for MAGENTA, PLINK.
-For PASCAL, minor changes need to be made with Pascal in that by default DIR is where it is called so can be changed into PASCAL installation directory and that instead of the relative path jars/pascalDeployed.jar an absolute prefix should be added.
+For PASCAL, minor changes need to be made with Pascal in that by default DIR is where it is called so it needs to be changed into PASCAL installation directory and that instead of the relative path jars/pascalDeployed.jar an absolute prefix should be added.
-The current version of pipeline also uses DEPICT from the GitHub but also with data from [https://data.broadinstitute.org/mpg/depict/](https://data.broadinstitute.org/mpg/depict/depict_140721.tar.bz2).
+The current version of pipeline also uses DEPICT from the GitHub but also with data as in the release version from the Broad [https://data.broadinstitute.org/mpg/depict/](https://data.broadinstitute.org/mpg/depict/depict_140721.tar.bz2).
 It is useful to install
 [XpdfReader](https://www.xpdfreader.com/) or [ImageMagick](https://www.imagemagick.org/) to produce Excel workbook.
 By default [Sun grid engine](https://en.wikipedia.org/wiki/Oracle_Grid_Engine) is used but this can be any other mechanism such